tuur/tuur.github.io/_pages/about.md

 [<img align="right" src="/images/plosonejce.png" alt="PLOSONEJCE" style="height:240px;border: 5px solid ##F2F2F2;"/>](https://doi.org/10.1016/j.jclinepi.2026.112320)

+- Two contributions will be presented at [CLIN36](https://clin36.ai.vub.ac.be/programme.html) (Sept.
+11, Brussels):
+  - [POSTER] "Adapting Clinical Event Annotation to Dutch Primary Care" (by Sara Mazzucato).
+  - [ORAL] The updated (up to end May'26) results from our **systematic review on NLP/LLM tools developed or evaluated in routine care Dutch EHRs** (preprinted [here](https://zenodo.org/records/21977782)).
+- [September, 2026] Our paper on "**Pretrained language models for selection of cohorts** from electronic health records" was published in Informatics in Medicine Unlocked [(read more)](https://doi.org/10.1016/j.imu.2026.101803).
 - [June, 2026] **Two Articles out!** by Isa Spiero:
   - One **comparing local LLMs for extraction of signs and symptoms data from electronic health records** in PLOS ONE [(read more)](https://doi.org/10.1371/journal.pone.0350625),